OfirDotan/PongRemake/README.md

 - **Return to the main menu:** `ESC (Escape key)`

 ## Disclaimer
-- The whole project was made a school project and was not made with any commercial purposes in mind.
+- The whole project was made as a school project and was not made with any commercial purposes in mind.
 - The Pokéball and Kirby skins are fan-made and not affiliated with or endorsed by Nintendo or HAL Laboratory, respectively.
 These skins are used solely for educational purposes and to demonstrate the game's customization features.